TitaniumLB6571/MobCoins/README.md

 My discord is MasterPlayz#2004

+And this plugin currently works only for zombies because pmmp does not have other entities registered and am lazy to register them if u want me to let me know thank you.

 The plugin has some simple functions such as adding removing and getting the amount of coins
 # How to get the plugin on to another